 In the past year, I've doubled the size of my social media team, which has meant writing lots of job descriptions and reading hundreds of CVs and covering letters.
 I can now confidently say that I've seen it all when it comes to applications: the good, the bad and the downright ugly (looking at you, person who used Comic Sans on their CV).

-As someone who once transitioned from general marketing over to a specialised social media role, I wanted to give aspiring social media professionals some advice on how to maximise their odds of success when applying.
+As someone who once transitioned from general marketing over to a specialised social media role, I wanted to give aspiring social media professionals some advice on how to get a job in social media, by maximising their odds of success when applying.

 Let's start with the first thing I'll read.

 When you're applying for lots of jobs, it can be a pain to write a covering letter for each one.

 If you don't read this article to the end, then at least go away with this advice: write a covering letter for every job you apply for.